SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    -> m
    << // m : Int = 128

-You can also keep an index in a loop using ``..`` to make a range of indexes, or by writing an explicit increment and test.
+You can keep an index in a loop --- either by using ``..`` to make a range of indexes or by writing an explicit initialization, condition, and increment.
 These two loops do the same thing:

 .. testcode::